Thoasia rugifrons

 Thoasia rugifrons, the rough-headed pentagonal arboreal carabid, is a species of beetle in the family Carabidae.
-It is found in Venezuela and in the lowlands of French Guiana.
+It is found in Colombia, Venezuela, and in the lowlands of French Guiana.

 Description

 They are macropterous and capable of flight.
 Standard body length is 4.11–4.16 mm.
 Elytra shiny metallic.
 Forebody and head also shiny.
 Pronotum moderately narrow.
 Abdomen Sparsely setiferous.